dhesenkamp/turtleRecall/README.md

 ## Virtual environment

-To continue, make sure that you have a local distribution of [Conda] installed (e.g. Anaconda, miniconda, miniforge).
-The code in this repo has been written and tested on an Apple Silicon device with Apple's `tensorflow-macos` distribution.
+To continue, make sure that you have a local distribution of Conda installed (e.g. Anaconda, miniconda, miniforge).
+The code in this repo has been written and tested on an Apple Silicon device.
+Create a local environment with the `environment.yml` file to be able to execute code from the `turtleRecall.ipynb` notebook.

-__environment file will be added in due time__

 ## Repository Structure